-- I. What are the major steps in mitosis and meiosis? - 2.
+- What are the major steps in meiosis?
+How is meiosis the same and different from mitosis?
+Is meiosis I or II most analogous to mitosis, and why? - 2.
 What is the significance of meiosis in relation to creating variation in the next generation?

-Now we know how cells inherit their DNA from the mother cell, and how haploid gametes are formed.
-In the last Unit, we saw how a sperm cell tells an egg it has been fertilized.
-Now we need to move on to the genetics, the pattern of inheritance.
-Genetics is a very logical discipline and the power to genetics is numbers.
-The more progeny available for study, the easier it is to discern the pattern of inheritance.
-Genetic experiments with humans are neither ethical nor practical, because the generation times are so long.
-Given this inherent difficulty, it is amazing what has been learned about the genetics of human diseases.
+We have seen how cells inherit their DNA from the mother cell and how haploid gametes are formed.
+In the last unit, we saw how a sperm cell tells an egg it has been fertilized.
+Now we focus on patterns of inheritance.
+The power of genetics is in numbers: the more progeny available for study, the easier it is to discern the pattern of inheritance.
+Genetic manipulations with humans are neither ethical nor practical, because the generation times are so long.
+Given this inherent difficulty, scientists learn much about the genetics of human diseases through studies of other organisms, whose genes greatly resemble our own.

 Let's start by putting ourselves in the position of the first scientists who were interested in these genetic diseases.
 Certainly one of the first things people noticed about CF, SC, and HD was that these diseases run in families.
-Now just because families usually live together and share a common environment, you cannot always conclude that a disease or condition is genetic simply because it runs in families.
+Since families usually live together and share a common environment, you cannot always conclude that a disease or condition is genetic simply because it runs in families.
 Rather, you have to look closely at the inheritance pattern of the disease to see if it fits a classic genetic model of inheritance.
 For instance, coronary heart disease runs in families, but it does not fit a classic genetic model of inheritance.
-Therefore, we hypothesize that environmental factors (such as diet, stress levels, etc.) also play a role in the development of this disease.
+Therefore, we hypothesize that multiple genes along with environmental factors (such as diet, stress levels, etc.) also play a role in the development of this disease.